GaryLBaird/CommandLineHelper/README.md

 value

 #Default Alias Options Available from the Command Line:
+These settings don't stop working just because you open another command window.
+Once installed you can edit them and continue improve upon them.
+Please contribute to the CommandLineHelper either your suggestions or edit them yourself.
 ```
 "FindString YourRegularExpression Text"
 "desktop"     Changes directory to your desktop "%userprofile%\Desktop directory.